trxe/notes-blog/content/computer-networks/8_Link_Layer.md

 - How to detect collisions
 - How to recover from collisions

+#### Collision

+When two or more hosts are trying to transmit signals over the same link at the same time.

 **Slotted ALOHA**:
 - Assume that
   - frames are equal size